elena/paeps/paep-3-mission/README.md

 at large, even amongst those that don't choose to become active community members.

-For this clause in particular, it's important to note that the promotional aspect applies to the organisational as a whole, not necessarily to any particular event.
+For this clause in particular, it's important to note that the promotional aspect applies to the organisation as a whole, not necessarily to any particular event.
 It's also essential to note that "We promote Python" does *not* imply an attitude of "We denigrate the alternatives to Python".
 As the ["Culture of PyCon AU"](https://2024.pycon.org.au/about/culture/) summarises: